sembooooo/BaremetalPi_Learning/GPU_Mailbox.md

 9: Property tags (VC -> ARM)

+and all this stuff you will get in the wiki link which is given above.
+Pretty much huh ...
+These are not hardware mailboxes.
+This is some firmware running on the GPU and the GPU things are not revealed outside only less details are revelead.

+So the above link also explains the way to communicate with that particular firmware so called "MAILBOX" To put everything simple we write what ever we write in some array and pass address of that array.
+There is a format to send that array. i will be explaining you  that later in this file but first let me tell you my experience with this mailboxes.

 #### Why all these ? whats the importance ?
 Let me tell you my experience with mailboxes.
 I started to write an LED blinking code on raspberry pi 3.
 But there is no direct GPIO connection to that LED.
-That means you cannot write normal LED blinking program as you do for other raspberyy pi 1 or 2.
+That means you cannot write normal LED blinking program as you do for other raspberyy pis' 1 or 2.
-There might me other ways of doing tihs but the only way i got to know is to use the channel 4 LED in a mailbox and to make an LED light up.
+There might me other ways of doing tihs but the only way i got to know is to use the property tags from ARM to VC in a mailbox and to make an LED light up.

+#### So how do we do that ?
+As i said we will write all the information in some array which will follow some rules. so how to write it.
+So if you go through the link you might have come to somethings called buffer interface, tags and all such stuff.